rectified95/SimpleCrawler/README.md

 # SimpleCrawler
+This program can access a given URL and count the number of links to various domains it points to.
 ## Running instructions
 ### Option 1 - import as Maven project to an IDE of choice and run from there
   Supply the URL as a command line arg in your IDE (in Intellij IDEA, look under 'Edit Configurations' in the run taskbar)